There are many reasons to make our own nut and seed milks.

 Store in a mason jar in the fridge for 3 days, or freeze in an ice cube tray for easy additions to your smoothies.

-If you want to learn more about making your own nut and seed milks, and check out some super-powered recipes, pick up a copy of Meghan Telpner’s Milk It Guide, available now in our ACN Shop.
+If you want to learn more about making your own nut and seed milks, and check out some super-powered recipes, pick up a copy of Meghan Telpner’s Milk It Guide.